 Create Custom Environment Variables

-Sometimes there are “secret” values or other data that you want to be made available to a Preview, but you don’t want to commit that data to git, and for security reasons, you don’t want to host it somewhere that Tugboat can grab it.
-These secret values usually include things like API keys to 3rd party services, or values used to encrypt session cookies that need to be unique to Tugboat but shared between your Previews.
+Sometimes there are sensitive values or other data that you want to be made available to a Preview, but you don’t want to commit that data to git, and for security reasons, you don’t want to host it somewhere that Tugboat can grab it.
+These sensitive values usually include things like API keys to third-party services, or values used to configure your application that need to be unique to Tugboat but shared between your Previews.

 Tugboat provides a convenient way of injecting these values into a Preview’s services via custom environment variables.
-These variables can be found on the Repository Settings page.
+To add or manage custom environment variables, go to Repository Settings.

 Like the other environment variables that Tugboat provides, the variables entered here are available to your Previews both while they are building as well as while they are running.